hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 The configuration is derived from host files in the Ansible [inventory][inventory].
 They contain the variables that the tasks of the role use to configure the nodes.
 Group-specific configuration in `group_vars` is not used here.
+As mentioned before, only the configuration of Site 1 is described here but you can find the configuration of Site 2 in the appendix below.

-The Ansible hosts are defined as follows in the files `site1/hosts` and `site2/hosts`:
+The Ansible hosts are defined as follows in the files `site1/hosts`:

 ```ini
 [netplan_hosts]